Docs

 Further reading

-To get a better understanding how the QueryCache works internally, have a look at #18: Inside React Query from the Community Resources.
+To get a better understanding how the QueryCache works internally, have a look at the Inside React Query article by TkDodo.